Child Care Licensing

 For additional information, please see the sitemap for the Division for Regulatory Services.

-- Employee Misconduct Registry ensures that unlicensed personnel who commit acts of abuse, neglect, exploitation, misappropriation, or misconduct against residents and consumers are denied employment in DADS-regulated facilities and agencies.
+- Employee Misconduct Registry – Contains the names of unlicensed personnel who have committed acts of abuse, neglect, exploitation, misappropriation or misconduct against residents and consumers to ensure they are denied employment in HHS-regulated facilities and by HHS-regulated agencies.

 - Nurse Aide Registry – All nurse aides and nurse aide candidates are required to register in the credential management system.

-- Single Nurse Aide Registry/Employee Conduct Registry Check – This search returns results from both the Nurse Aide Registry and Employee Misconduct Registry.
+- Employability Status Check Search – This search returns results from both the Nurse Aide Registry and Employee Misconduct Registry.
+It is used when checking on the employability of nurse aides.

 Long-term Care Credentialing

-- Nurse Aide Registry – The state maintains a registry of all nurse aides who are certified to provide services in nursing facilities and skilled nursing facilities licensed by DADS.
-This includes registration for nurse aides and candidates through the Nurse Aide Testing Credential Management System and the Employability Status Check Search.
+- Nurse Aide Registry – All nurse aides and nurse aide candidates are required to register in the credential management system.
+This includes registration through the Nurse Aide Testing Credential Management System and the Employability Status Check Search.

-- Nurse Aide Training and Competency Evaluation Program – DADS reviews and approves or disapproves nurse aide training and competency evaluation programs and nurse aide competency evaluation programs.
+- Nurse Aide Training and Competency Evaluation Program – HHS reviews and approves or disapproves nurse aide training and competency evaluation programs and nurse aide competency evaluation programs.

-- Nursing Facility Administrators – DADS licenses nursing facility administrators and enforces professional standards.
+- Nursing Facility Administrator Licensing and Enforcement – HHS licenses nursing facility administrators and enforces professional standards.
 Licensing functions are completed through the NFA Licensing System.

-- Medication Aide – DADS conducts permitting activities to include issue and renewing permits as well as imposing and monitoring sanctions on medication aides.
+- Medication Aide Program – HHS conducts issues and renews permits as well as imposing and monitoring sanctions on medication aides.

 Long-term Care Licensing